 Let’s start with what hybrid means at face value.
 A hybrid is considered a blend of at least two different things to form one new thing.
 Such as what happens when cross-breeding plants, animals, etc. A hybrid is created of different types of things.
 A hybrid cloud can actually be multiple clouds integrated to support one service, such as a web application.
 This single service can contain any of the basic components of SaaS, PaaS, and IaaS configured on different cloud platforms, either public or private, to form a hybrid solution.

 Using two or more different clouds to support a basic cloud type (SaaS, PaaS, IaaS) can be considered a hybrid cloud solution from an architecture perspective.
 A hybrid cloud is the joining of two cloud systems together.
-Hybrid cloud can also include using cloud services that are not managed by the end-user in combination with on-premise infrastructure, which is hardware traditionally owned and maintained in a data center environment.
+Hybrid cloud can also include using cloud services that are not managed by the end-user in combination with on-premises infrastructure, which is hardware traditionally owned and maintained in a data center environment.

 What does multi cloud mean?

 The term multi means more than one and implies more than one of the same type of thing, such as multiple oranges or multiple chairs.
 With multi-cloud, organizations are utilizing services from multiple cloud service providers, such as Amazon Web Services, Microsoft Azure, or Google Cloud Platform.